 In order to ensure a safe environment for your child, all school doors will remain locked during the school day.
 All visitors must report to the school office, sign in and receive an appropriate identification badge before visiting other parts of the school building.
+All visitor badges must be worn in an easily visible area of your body.
 Students have been instructed not to open school doors for anyone.
 All visitors must use the Manns Avenue door by the front office.